AOPLab/PenDown-be/README.md

     cp .env.example .env
     ```

-4. Put firebase file
+4. Put firebase file (`pendown-firebase.json` file)

    Put your firebase secret file (json format) in root.
-Follow [official document](https://firebase.google.com/) to get it. <br />
+Follow [official document](https://firebase.google.com/) to get it.

-   Or contact us to get the file.
+   Or contact us to get the file, which is recommended.

 5. Edit `.env` file